metrorailings/OwlBlog/content/posts/2022-week-7-insights.md

 Kansas and their jet sweeps are damn near perfectly executed.
 Kudos to Andy Reid.

 Nick Bosa starting to lose credibility.
+Two offside penalties in a row, looking lost on jet sweeps, falling for linemen chopping down at his legs...

 So many procedural penalties on the 49ers IN THEIR HOME FIELD.

+I'm thinking these 49ers don't have any pass rush without Nick Bosa and Arik Armstead.
+And